-- Dance the tango in Argentina: Top Al Pacino and Gabrielle Anwar in Scent of a Woman with the creation of your own tango dance, preferably in one of the seedier tango salons of Buenos Aires where it all started.
-See "Tango: Lessons in the Dance of Seduction & Despair" on p.
-118. - Get high in Bolivia: With the world's highest capital city, highest commercial airport, and highest navigable lake, Bolivia's air is so thin, it will make your head spin.
+- Get High in Bolivia: With the world's highest capital city, highest commercial airport, and highest navigable lake, Bolivia's air is so thin, it will make your head spin.
 But Bolivia is also home to the infamous coca leaf, a perfectly legal, extremely nutritious source of energy and an antidote to altitude sickness.
-To learn the complete history of the coca leaf (and for free samples), stop in at the Coca Museum in La Paz.
+To learn the complete history of the coca leaf (and for free samples), stop in at the Museo de la Coca in La Paz.
 See p.
-183. - Be the girl (or boy) from Ipanema: Rio may have other beaches but Ipanema is still the one with the best people-watching.
+184. - Be the Girl (or Boy) from Ipanema: Rio may have other beaches, but Ipanema is still the one with the best people-watching.
 Grab a spot, and food, drink, and eye-candy will come to you.
-See "Rio de Janeiro" in chapter 6. - Feel the beat in Brazil: At night the historic heart of Salvador comes alive with music.
-Most impressive of all are the Afro blocos, the allpercussion bands that create such an intense rhythm with their drums that it sends shivers down your spine.
-See "Salvador" in chapter 6. - Soak in Chilean hot springs: The volatile Andes not only builds volcanoes; it also produces steaming mineralized water that spouts from fissures, many of which have been developed into hot springs, from rock pools to full-scale luxury resorts.
-Most hot springs seem to have period to the present day.
+See "Rio de Janeiro" in chapter 6. - Feel the Beat in Brazil: At night the historic heart of Salvador comes alive with music.
+Most impressive of all are the Afro blocos, the all-percussion bands that create such an intense rhythm with their drums that it sends shivers down your spine.
+See "Salvador" in chapter 6. - Soak in Chilean Hot Springs: The volatile Andes not only builds volcanoes; it also produces steaming mineralized water that spouts from fissures, many of which have been developed into hot springs, from rock pools to full-scale luxury resorts.
+Most hot springs seem to have been magically paired by nature with outdoor adventure spots, making for a thankful

+Libertador in 1813, and the site of his massive funeral in 1842-the year his remains were brought back from Colombia some 12 years after his death.
+Begun in 1575, the church shows the architectural influences of various periods and styles, but retains much of its colonial-era charm.
+See p.
+763.

+5 The Best Museums

+- Museo Nacional de Bellas Artes, Buenos Aires: This museum contains the world's largest collection of Argentine sculptures and paintings from the 19th and 20th centuries.
+It also houses European art dating from the pre-Renaissance period to the present day.
 The collections include notable pieces by Manet, Goya, El Greco, and Gauguin.
 See p.
-100.

-- Malba-Colección Constantini, Buenos Aires: This stunning new private museum houses one of the most impressive collections of Latin American art anywhere.
-Temporary and permanent exhibitions showcase names like Antonio Berni, Pedro Figari, Frida Kahlo, Candido Portinari, Diego Rivera, and Antonio Siguí.
+99. - MALBA-Colección Costantini, Buenos Aires: This stunning new private museum houses one of the most impressive collections of Latin American art anywhere.
+Temporary and permanent exhibitions showcase such names as Antonio Berni, Pedro Figari, Frida Kahlo, Candido Portinari, Diego Rivera, and Antonio Siguí.
 Many of the works confront social issues and explore questions of national identity.
 See p.
+99.

-99. - Casa Nacional de la Moneda, Potosí: Silver was discovered in Potosí in the 16th century.
-During the next few hundred years, Potosí would become one of the most important cities in the Spanish empire.
-The exhibits at this museum, which was originally a mint, do an excellent job of explaining both the history of Potosí and the process of turning raw silver into money.
-See p.
-214. - Museu de Arte Sacra, Salvador: When you walk into this small but splendid museum, what you hear is not the usual gloomy silence but the soft sweet sound of been magically paired by nature with outdoor adventure spots, making for a thankful way to end a day of activity.
+Museu de Arte Sacra, Salvador: When you walk into this small but splendid museum, what you hear is not the usual gloomy silence but the way to end a day of activity.
 The Lake District is a noted "hot spot," especially around Pucón.
 See "The Chilean Lake District" in chapter 7.